patrick-hignell/patrick-hignell/README.md

 ## About Me
 I have spent the past 9 years working as a doctor, the last 4 years of which was in psychiatry.
 Throughout my life I have always been drawn to coding.
 Long before I went to medical school, I was making games in GameMaker and later I taught myself how to use Unity whilst I was at university.
 Now that I have decided to have a change in career, I am wanting to pursue the one interest that has consistently kept me engaged and wanting to learn more.

+I have recently completed a 17 week coding course at Dev Academy where I worked on full stack projects (either individually, utilising pair programming or in Agile groups) capable of CRUD operations using RESTful APIs.
+During the course I learned how to use HTML, JavaScript, TypeScript, CSS, Tailwind, Node, Express, Knex, SQLite3, Vitest and Superagent.

+I am now putting these new skills to the test and will continue to improve upon the projects below.

+## Projects
 <!--
 **patrick-hignell/patrick-hignell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.